PsyTeachR/mcs-conv/docs/03-loading-data.md

 ## Debugging tips

-* When you downloaded the files from Moodle did you save the file names **exactly** as they were originally?
+* When you downloaded the files did you save the file names **exactly** as they were originally?
 If you download the file more than once you will find your computer may automatically add a number to the end of the file name. `data.csv` is not the same as `data(1).csv`.
 Pay close attention to names!
 * Have you used the **exact** same object names as we did in each activity?
 Remember, `name` is different to `Name`.
 In order to make sure you can follow along with this book, pay special attention to ensuring you use the same object names as we do.
 * Have you used quotation marks where needed?
 * Have you accidentally deleted any back ticks (```) from the beginning or end of code chunks?